oneapi-src/oneDPL/documentation/library_guide/macros.rst

                                    If all parallel backends are disabled by setting respective macros to 0, algorithms with parallel policies are executed sequentially by the calling thread.
 ---------------------------------- ------------------------------
-``ONEDPL_USE_DPCPP_BACKEND``       This macro enables the use of device execution policies:
+``ONEDPL_USE_DPCPP_BACKEND``       This macro enables the use of device execution policies.

-                                   - Not defined (default): the policies are enabled only if SYCL is present (indicated by the presence of SYCL headers and the SYCL_LANGUAGE_VERSION macro);
-                                     otherwise, they are disabled.
+                                   When the macro is not defined (default), device policies are enabled only if SYCL is present, indicated by the definition of ``SYCL_LANGUAGE_VERSION`` macro and the availability of SYCL headers; otherwise, device policies are disabled.
-                                   - Set to a non-zero value: the policies are enabled.
+                                   If the macro is set to a non-zero value, device policies are enabled.
-                                   - Set to 0: the policies are disabled.
+                                   Setting the macro to 0 disables device policies.

-                                   When device execution policies are disabled, no dependency on SYCL is introduced.
+                                   When device execuiton policies are disabled, no dependency on SYCL is introduced.
 ---------------------------------- ------------------------------
 ``ONEDPL_USE_PREDEFINED_POLICIES`` This macro enables the use of predefined device policy objects,
                                    such as ``dpcpp_default`` and ``dpcpp_fpga``.
 When the macro is not defined (by default)